Ken THAIDAY Snr

 N° : 1464

-Originally from the Torres Strait, where Aboriginal art developed in a very different way from the rest of the Australian continent, Ken Thaiday is a master of the ceremonial art of his region, where masks and dance ornaments occupy a central place.
-Inspired by Maori traditions and influences from New Guinea, his work combines wood, feathers and articulated elements to create spectacular ‘dance machines’.
+Originally from the Torres Strait, where Aboriginal art developed very differently from the rest of the Australian continent, Ken Thaiday is a master of the ceremonial art of his region, where masks and dance ornaments hold a central place.
+Inspired by Maori traditions and influences from New Guinea, his work combines wood, feathers, and articulated elements to bring spectacular “dance machines” to life.
 This ceremonial headdress is a perfect example.
-It is a large-format version of the ‘dancing machines’ that are attached to the heads of dancers during ritual ceremonies.
+It is a large-scale version of the “dance machines” worn on the heads of dancers during ritual ceremonies.

-It represents Beizam, the Hammerhead Shark, the sacred symbol of law and order of which Ken is the symbolic representative.
-He explains that his work is both a social and personal religious act, since the shark is his totem and symbolises for him the whole of indigenous nature.
-The complexity of the mechanism used to articulate the different parts of this exceptional mask is striking.
+It represents Beizam, the hammerhead shark, a sacred symbol of law and order for which Ken is the symbolic representative.
+He explains that his work is a religious act, both social and personal, as the shark is his totem and symbolizes for him the entire Indigenous nature.
+The complexity of the mechanism allowing the different parts of this exceptional mask to move is truly impressive.

-This work by Aboriginal artist Ken Thaiday was exhibited at the Musée d'Art Contemporain les Abattoirs in Toulouse as part of the ‘Dreamtime’ exhibition in 2009.
+This work by Aboriginal artist Ken Thaiday was exhibited at the Musée d’Art Contemporain Les Abattoirs in Toulouse during the “Temps du Rêve / Dreamtime” exhibition in 2009.